Mixed Commuting Varieties over simple Lie algebras: Introduction

 In general, mixed commuting varieties are still mysterious.
 Interesting questions include \begin{enumerate} \item What is the dimension of $C_r(V_1,\ldots,V_r)$? \item What are the irreducible components of $C_r(V_1,\ldots,V_r)$? \end{enumerate}

 The results in this paper were motivated by investigating the cohomology for Frobenius kernels of algebraic groups.
 The first connection between commuting varieties and support varieties in cohomology of Frobenius kernels was constructed by Suslin, Friedlander, and Bendel in their two papers \cite{BFS1:1997}, \cite{BFS2:1997}.
-To be precise, let $G$ be an algebraic group defined over $k$, and let $G_r$ be the $r$-th Frobenius kernel of $G$.
-Then there is a homeomorphism between the maximal ideal spectrum of the cohomology ring for $G_r$ and the nilpotent commuting variety over the Lie algebra $\g=$Lie$(G)$ whenever the characteristic $p$ is large enough.
+To be precise, let $G$ be a simply-connected simple algebraic group defined over $k$, and let $G_{(r)}$ be the $r$-th Frobenius kernel of $G$.
+Then there is a homeomorphism between the maximal ideal spectrum of the cohomology ring for $G_{(r)}$ and the nilpotent commuting variety over the Lie algebra $\g=$Lie$(G)$ whenever the characteristic $p$ is large enough.
 This variety is also the ambient space for support varieties of the $r$-th Frobenius kernels of $G$.
 In the case $r=1$, these support varieties for modules $L(\lambda)$ and $\opH^0(\lambda)$ are explicitly described by the work of Drupieski, Nakano, Parshall, and Vella \cite{NPV:2002},\cite{DNP:2012}.
-Sobaje uses these desriptions to compute the support varieties of $L(\lambda)$ for higher $r$ \cite{So:2012}.
-Our study on mixed commuting varieties is inspired from results in that paper \cite[Theorems 3.1, 3.2]{So:2012}.
-Most of our calculations about mixed commuting varieties are in the case $\g=\mathfrak{sl}_3$.
-More explicitly, we first study the dimensions of the commuting varieties over $\mathfrak{gl}_3$, $\fraksl_3$.
-These are not new results, however we use a new method to tackle the problem.
-Our approaching does not depend on the irreducibility of $C_r(\mathfrak{gl}_3)$.
-On the other hand, we investigate the dimension and reducibility of mixed commuting varieties over $\overline{\calO}_{\sub}$, $\N$ and $\fraksl_3$.
-Our results indicates that these mixed commuting varieties are mostly not irreducible.
-Hence, they are rarely normal.
+Sobaje uses these descriptions to compute the support varieties of $L(\lambda)$ for higher $r$ \cite{So:2012}.
+Our computation on mixed commuting varieties in the present paper gives the complexity of all simple module $L(\lambda)$ for groups $G$ of rank 2 and of some special cases for groups of higher rank.
+Moreover, in the case when $\g=\fraksl_3$, we are able to compute the dimension of mixed commuting varieties involving $V_i=\g$, which deduces the dimension of the commuting variety $C_r(\mathfrak{g})$.